 Starting a business in Ireland?
 This can be a daunting task involving many tough decisions.
 One thing you can be sure of is that Ireland is an excellent location choice for startups.
 Indeed, setting up a business in Ireland has long been an attractive proposition for many overseas companies.
 Consequently, over the last 20 years, Ireland has built a reputation as a hub of international business and entrepreneurship.

-In fact, today there are over 1,000 well-known and emerging global companies from a wide range of business activities and sectors located in Ireland including 9 of the top 10 global ICT companies and 8 of the top 10 global pharmaceutical companies.
+In fact, today there are over 1,000 well-known and emerging global companies from a wide range of business sectors located in Ireland.
+These include 9 of the top 10 global ICT companies and 8 of the top 10 global pharmaceutical companies.

 Firstly, through membership of the European Union (EU), Ireland offers foreign business access to a trading area that is second only to the U.S. in terms of GDP.
-Not only that, Ireland has a very favourable corporate tax rate (12.5%) and a highly educated, skilled and flexible workforce.
+Secondly, Ireland has a very favourable corporate tax rate (12.5%) and a highly educated, skilled and flexible workforce.

-It rains a bit…but, as a wise man once said:
+To sum up, it rains a bit…but, as a wise man once said:

 ‘There’s no such thing as bad weather, only inappropriate clothing.’